nzruby/policies/citizen_code_of_conduct.md

 ## 9. Contact info

-[YOUR CONTACT INFO HERE -- this should be a single person or a small team who can respond to issues directly]
+If you have any queries, complaints, or grievences, please contact the Ruby New Zealand Committee.

+Email president@ruby.nz, or private message one of the committee members on Slack.
+The current committee member list can be found [here](http://ruby.nz/#current-committee).

 ## 10. License and attribution

 The Citizen Code of Conduct is distributed by [Stumptown Syndicate](http://stumptownsyndicate.org) under a [Creative Commons Attribution-ShareAlike license](http://creativecommons.org/licenses/by-sa/3.0/).

 Portions of text derived from the [Django Code of Conduct](https://www.djangoproject.com/conduct/) and the [Geek Feminism Anti-Harassment Policy](http://geekfeminism.wikia.com/wiki/Conference_anti-harassment/Policy).